 On September 13th, the Speedbowl took the week off to allow competitors to compete in the annual Race of Champions event at Pocono (PA) International Raceway.
 In the Modifieds, Speedbowl veteran Jerry Pearl started 19th and finished 11th in the 55 car field.
 Defending Speedbowl Champion Bob Potter started 28th, but finished 48th.
 Brian Ross won the 250 lap event.
 C.J.
 Frye finished 2nd in his heat and started the main event in 11th, but finished a disappointing 46th in the 57 car Street Stock event.

-As the season came to a close, Dick Williams' Coastal Racing Association was also coming to an end.
-Started in 1978 at the Speedbowl, with a peak season in 1981 when it sanctioned 4 tracks (Waterford, Thompson, Monadnock & Westboro), before returning to just the Speedbowl from 1982-1984.
+As the season came to a close, Dick Williams’ Coastal Racing Association was also coming to an end.
+Started in 1978 at the Speedbowl, with a peak season in 1981 when it sanctioned 4 tracks (Waterford, Thompson, Monadnock & Westboro), before returning to the Speedbowl exclusively from 1982-1984.
 While a popular promoter with the race teams, Williams struggled to turn a profit consistently.
 Williams would never promote a race track again.
-It was also the only time in track history that a banquet was not held to honor the season's Track Champions.
-Tattersall would turnaround and lease the track to Stafford Motor Speedway owner Jack Arute (see 1985).
+It was also the only time in track history that a banquet was not held to honor the season’s Track Champions.
+Tattersall would turnaround and lease the track to Stafford Motor Speedway owner Jack Arute after Williams’ exit from the scene.